Integrable equations with Ermakov-Pinney nonlinearities and Chiellini damping: Introduction

-We get the solution using the corresponding integrable Abel equation and also we give a theorem for obtaining the general solution if a particular solution is known.
-In the latter case, the phase of the solution is of the Milne type \cite{Milne} and the Ermakov invariant for a pair of {\em nonlinear dissipative} Ermakov equations of the type \eqref{ab-h} with different nonlinearity parameters $b$ and $c$ is used in the derivation.
-We emphasize that Ermakov equations with nonlinear dissipation have never been considered before.
-For the general case of Ermakov equations with a linear dissipative term one has to resort on numerical methods because there are no Lie symmetries and reductions to simpler forms are useful only in particular cases \cite{haas-10}.
+Regarding the function $h_0(v)$, we will consider in full detail the linear case $h_0(v)=\lambda^2v$ corresponding to a constant frequency $\omega_0^2=\lambda^2$, which makes (\ref{ab-h}) to have the simplest Ermakov-Pinney type format if one ignores the nonlinear dissipation $g(v)$.
+It is precisely the nonlinear dissipative ingredient which in general makes this equation nonintegrable.
+However, we will show here that this type of EP equation is integrable in the special case in which the nonlinear dissipation $g(v)$ is obtained from $h(v)$ through the Chiellini integrability condition of the Abel equation corresponding to (\ref{ab-h}).
+We obtain the solution using the corresponding integrable Abel equation, and also we give a theorem for obtaining the general solution if a particular solution is known.
+In the latter case, the phase of the solution is of the Milne type \cite{Milne} and the Ermakov invariant for a pair of {\em nonlinear dissipative} EP equations of the type \eqref{ab-h} with different nonlinearity parameters $b$ and $c$ is used in the derivation.
+Furthermore, the same type of solutions are obtained for higher-order (Reid) negative power nonlinearities.
+In the context of dissipative equations, we recall that for the general case of Ermakov equations with a {\em linear} dissipative term, it is known that one has to resort on numerical methods because there are no Lie symmetries and reductions to simpler forms are useful only in particular cases \cite{haas-10}.
+We also investigate the nonlinear case $h_0(v)=\Omega_0^2(v-v^2)$, or equivalently the frequency case $\omega_0^2(v)=\Omega_0^2(1-v)$, with the Chiellini dissipation, and show that it is also integrable.

 The paper is structured as follows.
-We first discuss briefly the basic properties of the simplest nondissipative Ermakov equation corresponding to the constant `frequency' case.
-We next discuss the special EP equation with dissipation determined by Chiellini's integrability condition for the corresponding Abel equation of the first kind \cite{prev}.
-Its general solution is obtain through a method that makes usage of the Ermakov invariant of a pair of such dissipative Ermakov equations.
-Finally, the method is also applied to Chiellini-dissipative Ermakov equations with higher order Ermakov nonlinearities for which we also provide the general solutions.
-The paper ends up with some conclusions and three appendices in which several related mathematical issues are included for self-consistency reasons.
+We start by discussing briefly the basic properties of the simplest nondissipative EP equation corresponding to the constant frequency case $\omega_0^2=\lambda^2$, as mentioned above.
+We next move to the special EP equation with dissipation determined by Chiellini's integrability condition for the corresponding Abel equation of the first kind \cite{prev}, and the general solution is obtained through the usage of the Ermakov invariant of a pair of such dissipative EP equations.
+An application to the Courant-Snyder dynamics is included.
+The method is also applied to Chiellini-dissipative Ermakov equations with Reid (higher-order Ermakov) nonlinearities for which we also provide the general solutions.
+The last section is concerned with the nonlinear case $h_0(v)=\Omega_0^2(v-v^2)$ endowed with Chiellini's dissipation, followed by conclusions and an appendix in which we present a simplified case.